top of page

 That insight now drives my work through Tributary Advisory Group, where I advise health systems and physician groups on implementing membership-based models that improve physician sustainability, enhance patient relationships, and strengthen long-term financial viability.

-I also founded the Association of Membership Medicine Professionals to advance thoughtful collaboration, research, and standards development across the evolving spectrum of membership medicine.
+I also founded the Association of Membership Medicine Professionals (AMMP) to advance thoughtful collaboration, research, and standards development across the evolving spectrum of membership medicine.

 My work centers on a simple premise: primary care must evolve structurally, not rhetorically.
 When access, personalization, and scale are intentionally balanced, systems thrive, physicians stay, and patients benefit.